Be sure to be legal before going fishing! Get your new license here.

 Current Conditions:

 Streamflows are well below average for this time of year which makes it a little easier to find the trout.
 Look in the deeper water next to shallow water, adjacent to riffles, shelfs, and banks.
 Trout will still be where there is some current because the current is what is bringing them food.
 Most trout are going to be caught in water that is 4-6 feet deep and has some current but isn't too fast or pushy.
 Trout want consistency right now...consistency of flow and food source.
-Trout on the Yellowstone River right now aren't actively feed nearly as much as they were even just a few weeks ago.
+Trout on the Yellowstone River right now aren't actively feeding nearly as much as they were even just a few weeks ago.
 But if you fish during the warmer parts of the day you might get into some pretty solid action.

 The Month Ahead: